Mosaic Manchesters

 • Our Dogs

-Manchester Terriers need a high quality diet.
-We prefer Purina Pro Plan foods, though we do not recommend their Shredded Blends as the soy flakes they use as flavoring do not help high metabolism breeds like Manchesters hold their weight.
+Manchester Terriers do best when fed a high-quality diet.
+We at Mosaic prefer Purina Pro Plan foods.
+However, we do not recommend their Shredded Blends, as the soy flakes they use as a flavoring do not help high-metabolism breeds like Manchesters hold their weight.
+The food pictures below are the ones we prefer.
+However, some dogs can be allergic to chicken, which we haven't noticed in our family.

 Picture